-'Every Vessel shall at all times maintain a proper lookout by sight and hearing as well as by all available means appropriate in the prevailing circumstances and conditions so as to make a full appraisal of the situation and of the risk of collision."
+"Every Vessel shall at all times maintain a proper lookout by sight and hearing as well as by all available means appropriate in the prevailing circumstances and conditions so as to make a full appraisal of the situation and of the risk of collision."

 What does that all mean?
-Well, you may recall that when we started the series on The Regulations to Avoid Collision At Sea (The COLREGS), I noted that everyone in front of an Admiralty Board or Court of Inquiry is guilty just based on the fact that there has been a collision (Rule 2 requires you to break all the Rules if needed to avoid a collision - so you failed in at least one regard!)
+Well, you may recall from prior columns on The Regulations to Avoid Collision At Sea (The COLREGS), I've noted a number of times that everyone in front of an Admiralty Board or Court of Inquiry is guilty just based on the fact that there has been a collision since Rule 2 requires you to break all the Rules if needed to avoid a collision - so you failed in at least one regard (see WindCheck, "Break All the Rules," July 2010).
 The Board is there to apportion blame - even if the other skipper drove straight into you.
-It is never 100-0.
-Why? "...shall AT ALL TIMES maintain a proper lookout...by ALL AVAILABLE MEANS..."
+It is never 100 - 0.
+Why?

+"...shall AT ALL TIMES maintain a proper lookout...by ALL AVAILABLE MEANS."

 Have radar and didn't turn it on?
 "Well, Sir, it was a perfectly clear day.
 Visibility for both of us was fully to the horizon."
-"Skipper, if you had had your radar on, you would have been able to determine the exact distance to the approaching vessel, a factor that you were in error on..."
+"Skipper, if you had had your radar on, you would have been able to determine the exact distance to the approaching vessel, a factor that you were in error on."

 "It was foggy, Sir, but I had both my crew and myself at the helm looking ahead, behind and around."
 "Skipper, did you have anyone on the bow?
 He might have heard the oars working the skiff ahead.
 He certainly would have seen the skiff before you were able to."
 "Sir, I blew my whistle repeatedly.
 He didn't respond."
 "Skipper, did you try to hail the vessel ahead by radio?"

 How far does this pattern of thought go?
 In a 1984 court case (Granholm v.
-TFL Express), a single-handed yacht, Granholm, was run down from behind (see "Overtaking, a Meeting") by the freighter TFL Express.
-The owner of the Granholm sued the Express for failing to maintain a proper look-out (Rule 5) and to give-way to the over-taken vessel (Rule 13).
-The Court agreed - but found the skipper of the Garnholm equally at fault.
-He was sleeping and thus had no look-out.
+TFL Express), a singlehanded yacht, Granholm, was run down from behind by the freighter TFL Express (WindCheck, "Rules of Engagement," October 2010.)
+The owner of the Granholm sued the Express for failing to maintain a proper lookout (Rule 5) and to give way to the overtaken vessel (Rule 13).
+The court agreed - but found the skipper of the Granholm equally at fault.
+He was sleeping and thus had no lookout.
 "The obligation to maintain a proper lookout falls upon great vessels and small, alike."

-But what of the single-hander who must sleep at some point?
-In fact, there is a widely sanctioned race of single-handers who race around the world.
-In the three-plus months they are at sea, they must be asleep for a month!
-The Courts have ruled that the failure of the single-hander to maintain a proper - constant - lookout is irresponsible in the context of Rule 5 AND Rule 2 (see above.)
-In short, long, single-handed passages are by their very nature irresponsible and contrary to the COLREGS - which govern all of us every time we leave the dock.
-"Both in safety and in doubt, always keep a Good Look-Out," spake Captain Eldridge.
-About the Author: Vincent Pica is a coxswain and the Commander of Flotilla 18-06 East Moriches.
-He was a navigator in a brown-water and blue-water sailboat racing crew for eight seasons.
-From the "iron sails" side, he is a licensed US Coast Guard Master of Steam and Diesel Powered Vessels, carries a Radar Observer endorsement, Unlimited, on his license and is certified in Marine Diesel Engine Operation and Maintenance.
-Have something to say?
-Sound off on the Squawk Box.
+But what of the singlehander who must sleep at some point?
+In fact, there is a widely sanctioned race of singlehanders who race around the world.
+In the three-plus months they are at sea, they must be asleep for the equivalent of a month!
+The courts have ruled that the failure of the singlehander to maintain a proper - constant - lookout is irresponsible in the context of Rule 5 AND Rule 2 (see above.)
+In summary, long, singlehanded passages are by their very nature irresponsible and contrary to the COLREGs - which govern all of us every time we leave the dock.

-Digg del.icio. us Reddit Google Yahoo! f Facebook ---------------- ----------- -------- -------- -----------------------------

-© 2008 U.S. NAVAL INSTITUTE
+"Both in safety and in doubt, always keep a Good Look-Out," spake Captain Eldridge...

+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux2010@aol.com or go direct to John Blevins, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."

+December 2010 WindCheck

+windcheckmagazine.com